MatrixCodeDE/pixelframe/README.md

 #### Pixelframe is a rewrite of the [Pixelflut Project](https://github.com/defnull/pixelflut), compatible with Python 3.

-I created this on one afternoon, so most of the code is very sketchy and copied from the [original repository](https://github.com/defnull/pixelflut) and [custom modifications](https://git.leon.wtf/leon/pixelflut).
-I haven't checked everything, so don't mind to open a pull request if you have some improvements :)
+I wanted to use the Pixelflut project for private purpose, but I found out that it was written in Python 2, which is heavily outdated, so I created this.

+## Features

+Since this is a rewrite of the entire original project, I also added some features the old one has not.

+### Display

+PyGame isn't exactly a new feature, but its optional now (Web Service coming soon).
+The new base of this project is Pillow.
+Also, you can display a stats bar for connection details and basic stats of the canvas when using in public.

+### Interactive Sockets

+Like the old version, this project uses sockets to communicate with the players.
+You can set pixels, get pixel colors and even view stats for the whole canvas.
+New features are a timeout for the connection and a cooldown for spam protection.

+### Config

+A config for creating templates and sharing them, made easy.

 ## Usage: The Pixelflut Protocol

-PixelFrame uses the base of the Pixelflut Protocol for it's commands.
-Therefore the basic commands are the same:
+PixelFrame uses the base of the Pixelflut Protocol for its commands.
+Therefore, the basic commands are the same:

 * `HELP`: Returns a short introductional help text.
 * `SIZE`: Returns the size of the visible canvas in pixel as `SIZE <w> <h>`.